Research

 | Pattern | A general statistical signal that didn't fit the other buckets. |

-The prompt-by-prompt table
+The question-by-question table

-Every row is one prompt, with your rank position, the estimated AI search volume for that question, and (on hover or expand) the competitors that appeared in the response.
-The four tabs at the top of the table are the same filters as the donut slices, plus an All view and a Close view (your #4-10 prompts, sorted by how close you are to breaking into the top 3).
+Every row is one question, with your rank position, the estimated {AI search volume|An estimate of how often a question gets asked across AI tools, measured where we have data and modeled where we don't.} for it (the AI Vol dots), and, on expand, the competitors that appeared in the response.
+The filter tabs at the top mirror the donut slices, plus an All view and a Close view (your #4-10 questions, sorted by how near you are to breaking into the top 3).
+Sort by Rank, AI Vol, or Prompt, and use the search box to find a specific question.

-Position color reads at a glance:
+Position colour reads at a glance:

 | Position | Read it as |